 There is a certain degree of stress that always comes with friends and loved ones coming to visit.
-Depending on their degree of travel, you may have to provide sleeping arrangements for extra guests, and there is always the issue of ensuring that there is enough food for everyone.
-As much stress as is involved with planning holiday events, it can be equally stressful for our dogs.
+Depending on their degree of travel, you may have to provide sleeping arrangements for extra guests, and there is always the issue of ensuring enough food for everyone.
+As much stress is involved with planning holiday events, it can be equally stressful for our dogs.

 When planning for family and friends to be over, it is important that we keep in mind that our home is our dog’s home, and they need a special place to be.
 Most dogs have a place to rest; however, with the addition of holiday decorations and extra people within the home, the dog’s area can get moved around or even done away with entirely.
 Make sure that your dog’s resting place stays in a quiet location out of the way from the other guests.

 New people staying at your home can be different for everyone.
-It is important to understand that as much as you love your dog, there are some people that will not be so affectionate to them.
-It would be best to always inform guests that there is a dog in your home.
+It is important to understand that as much as you love your dog, some people will not be so affectionate to them.
+It would be best always to inform guests that there is a dog in your home.
 Most guests will be okay with the dog being there, but some may take issue.
-For these people that have a problem with the dog, you may need to find alternative sleeping arrangements for them.
-As has been stated before, the home belongs to your dog as well as yourself, and you would never lock your child in a room simply because a guest did not like children.
+You may need to find alternative sleeping arrangements for these people who have a problem with the dog.
+As stated before, the home belongs to your dog and yourself, and you would never lock your child in a room simply because a guest did not like children.
 Show your dog the same courtesy.

 Related article Guests and dogs